 Who said style guides have to be entirely black and white?
 If your brand has a distinct colour, don’t be afraid to flaunt it around your manual just as has been done with Heineken’s style guide.
-Heineken has a detailed and well arranged set of guidelines, all bound within a gradient of the Heineken green, keeping that brand identity strong.
-Check it out here.
+Heineken has a detailed and well-arranged set of guidelines, all bound within a gradient of the Heineken green, keeping that brand identity strong.

 On the topic of colour, check out the flamboyant layout for iO’s brand guidelines.
 Since the iO style guide breaks down the construction of these sharp gradients, it makes sense that they’d exemplify how to use them throughout the style guide itself.
 These gradients have been used predominantly on the divider pages, making the manual as a whole much easier (and more attractive) to navigate.
 Have a read over here.

 Does a large part of your brand deal with photographic elements?
 Well, a style guide is your chance to lay down the law and explain exactly how you want the photography to be treated.
 This manual for the Jamie Oliver homeware and food brand runs through the basics of branding, the do’s and don’ts of logos, but it also delves deep into the use of imagery, right from the specific images to use, down to the correct way to colour and use them in communication.
 Check out the meticulous rules set in this guideline via Issuu.